 As such, I measure and score the cardstock using a Martha Stewart scoring board and then use the cutter to cut it in half.
 And now I have 2 “white” cardstock!

 The scoring board is optional here if you can measure and cut straight away using your cutter.

 I wanted to create different layers for the birthday card.
 Instead of using gold patterned paper or cardstock (I don’t have by the way), I simply use the gold decorative tapes to complete the look.

-Lastly, add 3 more tapes, hemp rope, little dots and Happy Birthday stamp.
+Lastly, add 3 more tapes, hemp rope, little dots, and a Happy Birthday stamp.
 Double-sided tape is used here for the top layer.
 Don’t forget the inside if you use the cardstock the other way round.
-Just add a white paper inside.
+Just add white paper inside.

 Suggestion: Is There Anything Else To Improve?

 My initial attempt to make this fairly simple gold washi tape birthday card is to do a sample first to see what it will look like.
 However, I don’t treat it lightly.
 The main reason is not to waste any paper if I can help… talk about frugality 🙂